 You've got items for recycling - especially in the kitchen.
-Why not create your own recycling center here?
-A pull out trash can under the sink is a great place to stash your recycling containers out of sight - but still in the thick of things so you don't forget to put it outside with the trash containers on pick up day.
+So why not create your own kitchen recycling center here?
+A pull-out trash can under the sink is a great place to stash plastic tubs for recycling aluminum, glass, and plastic.

+The containers are out of sight - but still in the thick of things, so you don't forget to put it outside with the trash containers on pick up day.

 If space for a kitchen recycling center is tight, consider keeping plastic storage bins or recycling containers for cans, glass, plastic, and paper in the garage, where items can be unloaded and stored until pick up day.